-A County Antrim man has praised the Northern Ireland postal system after he received a letter despite missing one important detail - his address.
+A Co Antrim man has praised the Northern Ireland postal system after he received a letter despite missing one important detail - his address.

 Sharing the funny moment on Twitter, Lynn praised the Royal Mail postal service for still managing to deliver the letter to him and for giving him a "much needed laugh."